The Box Tops: One-off & reunion (1989 & 1996–2010)

-There was a one-off Box Tops charity concert in Nashville, Tennessee, at a venue called Ace of Clubs in 1989 for Harold Cloud's family member.
+There was a one-off Box Tops charity concert in Nashville at a venue called Ace of Clubs in 1989 for Harold Cloud's family member.
 The lineup for this show comprised Chilton, Evans, Talley, Harold Cloud (bass), and Gene Houston (drums).
-At this show the group was also augmented by backup singers Tracy Nelson, Jonell Mosser, and Kim Morrison and a full horn section.
+At this show the group was also augmented by backup singers Tracy Nelson, Jonell Mosser, and Kim Morrison, and a full horn section.

 America's Freedom Festival, in conjunction with Wilsonwood Promotions, presented the Drifters and the Boxtops in concert at the Utah Lake State Park on Friday, June 29, 1990.
 The concert was sponsored by Food 4 Less, KZOL Oldies 96 FM, and Fred Meyer.

 Cunningham next organized a reunion of all the band's original members, including Chilton, in 1996.
-The group subsequently released a self-produced album of new material recorded at Easley McCain Recording, Tear Off! and resumed performing concerts internationally.
+The group later released a self-produced album of new material recorded at Easley McCain Recording, Tear Off! and resumed performing concerts internationally.
 The Tear Off! album included a new original by guitarist Talley ("Last Laugh"); covers of Bobby Womack's "I'm in Love", Eddie Floyd's "Big Bird" (often covered in solo concerts since the 1980s by Chilton), and The Gentrys' "Keep on Dancing"; and a new recording of "The Letter".
 Other songs on the album reflected the band members' varied soul, novelty, rock-and-roll, and country music influences.
 B.B.
 Cunningham Jr. played a guitar on the album version of "Trip to Bandstand", his 1959 Memphis novelty single.
 The album also featured horn arrangements and performances by The Memphis Horns, who subsequently participated in some of the group's concerts.
 By 2000, John Evans was no longer in the band and was replaced by Nashville session man Barry Walsh.
 Evans is employed by the University of Memphis.

 In 2001 the group contributed a Blondie cover tune to a various artists collection of "songs you never thought you'd hear" called When Pigs Fly.

 Sold-out Box Tops concerts in Germany in 2003 were aired on German radio, and the group's 2005 tour schedule showed a number of American dates planned despite the group members' busy careers outside the band.
-The Box Tops did their last Memphis concert on May 29, 2009, at The Memphis Italian Festival.
+The Box Tops performed their last Memphis concert on May 29, 2009, at The Memphis Italian Festival.

 On March 17, 2010, lead vocalist Alex Chilton died of a heart attack.

-On July 28, 2010, the remaining Box Tops, Bill Cunningham, Gary Talley, and Ron Krasinski, plus an added Terry Manning played a tribute show in honor of Alex Chilton at The City Winery in New York City.
+On July 28, 2010, the remaining Box Tops, Bill Cunningham, Gary Talley, and Ron Krasinski, plus Terry Manning (added for the show) played a tribute concert in honor of Alex Chilton at The City Winery in New York City.